JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

 - blue: <br>
   low income, high spenders <br>
   vector: vertical <br>
-  We should remember that this category spends alot of money, this means they are happy with what we have already.
+  We should remember that this category spends a lot of money, this means they are happy with what we have already.

 - yellow: <br>
   low income, low spenders <br>
   vector: vertical <br>
   This category either cannot find products of interest or cannot afford them, probably the former due to the blue cluster having the same income.
-The mall can either try incorperating new stores that does not sell expensive items or create targetted ads for this category. <br>
+The mall can either try incorporating new stores that does not sell expensive items or create targeted ads for this category. <br>

 - purple: <br>
   mid income, mid spenders <br>